valhalla/valhalla/docs/docs/api/locate/api-reference.md

 There is an option to name your request.
 You can do this by adding and `id` key to your request.
 The `id` is returned with the response so a user could match to the corresponding request.

 Because the locate service is designed to work in tandem with the route service API, the inputs for the two APIs are identical.
-For detailed options regarding specifiying locations, costing models, costing options, directions options please see the relevant sections in the [routing API docs](../turn-by-turn/api-reference.md#inputs-of-a-route)
+For detailed options regarding specifying locations, costing models, costing options, directions options please see the relevant sections in the [routing API docs](../turn-by-turn/api-reference.md#inputs-of-a-route)

 ### Other request options